Breathing 🫁 #

 When a dog is lying down and wants to relax then she will often start her rest with two quick breaths followed by a long, slow exhale. 🐕

 This technique should not be done like static apnea holds in preparation for freediving 🤿.
-As soon as you feel any hint of anxiety, do not hesitate to start another breath.
+As soon as you feel any hint of anxiety (i.e., air hunger), do not hesitate to resume breathing.
 If you do not feel continuously calm then you are not breathing enough.
-If you get behind on breathing then feel free to take 1-2 quick deep breaths and then return to the protocol.
+If you get behind on breathing then feel free to take 1-5 quick deep breaths and then return to the protocol.

-Don’t try to time the duration of inhales or exhales in seconds.
-Watching the clock or counting seconds ⏲️ can distract from encouraging a feeling of calm.
-A quick inhale is of shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.
+Avoid timing the duration of inhales or exhales.
+Watching the clock or counting seconds ⏲️ can distract from the feeling of calm.
+It is obvious that a quick inhale is of shorter duration than a long exhale; rough approximation of the relative durations is adequate precision.
+Try to extend the length of time that you remain calm as air hunger increases, but resume breathing immediately before the sense of calm flips into anxiety.

 As far as I am aware, this is the only meditation technique that works mostly independently of the external environment.
 You can practice this during Monday morning rush hour on the New York City subway 🚆 (not the most calm and soothing environment).